Friends of the Garden

 Limited to 160 active members, each year new FOGs take part in an orientation and training session that usually commences in September and costs $75.00.
-Annual dues of $40.00 are paid by all members and include membership in the UBC Botanical Garden.
-Community awareness, willingness to work with others, dedication, and a positive attitude are several of the many traits that embody the spirit of the Friends of the UBC Botanical Garden.
+Annual dues of $40.00 are paid by all members and include membership in UBC Botanical Garden.
+Community awareness, willingness to work with others, dedication, and a positive attitude are a few of the many traits that embody the spirit of the Friends of UBC Botanical Garden.

-Becoming a Friend of the Garden requires a significant commitment of time and energy (at least 150 hours per year including Wednesday meetings), but has additional benefits, such as guest lecturers, field trips and unlimited access to the Botanical Garden and its facilities.
+Becoming a Friend of the Garden requires a significant commitment of time and energy but has great benefits, such as guest lecturers, field trips and unlimited access to the Garden and its facilities.

 Not enough time to be a FOG?

-As of mid-2010, the Garden has initiated a volunteer program for people who wish to make occasional contributions of time to the Garden.
-The Garden is developing a list of volunteer opportunities, so if you have a few hours per week to commit or the ability to help with the occasional weekend event, we're interested in hearing from you!
+If you can only make occasional contributions of time to the Garden, there are a number of volunteer opportunities available.
+If you have a few hours per week to commit or the ability to help with the occasional weekend event, we’re interested in hearing from you!

 You can also support the garden by becoming a garden member.
 More information is available in our membership section.